zeronetworks/rpcfirewall/README.md

 ## Viewing Logs
 For *RPC Firewall*, open the Event Viewer -> Applications and Services Logs -> RPCFW.
 Event Ids 1 and 2 refer to 'protect' and 'unprotect' events.
 Event 3 audits the actual RPC calls.
 Also, add the Keywords column.
-This column would contain Audit Success/Failure, implying wether the RPC call was blocked or not.
+This column would contain Audit Success/Failure, implying whether the RPC call was blocked or not.

 For *RPC Filters*, open the Event Viewer -> Security-> RPCFW.
 Filter for event ID 5712.